1nsp1r3rnzt/pblog/content/booknotes/sicp.md

  - teachyourselfcs
 date: "2020-07-22"
 type: "book"
+summary: It's a foundational computer science book that teaches core programming concepts using Scheme.
 header:
   role: "Authors"
   author: "Harold Abelson and Gerald Jay Sussman with Julie Sussman"
   description: "."
   image: "/assets/images/books/sicp.jpeg"
   image_alt: "SICP book cover"
 url: /notes/sicp/
 toc: true
 rating: 4.5
 ---

 The sicp covers the root of programming languages and the ways to handle complexity of programs.
 The book is more inclined towards mathematical side of programming.